jayfalls/log_analyser/README.md

 # Log Analyser

-A python program to parse and analyse the log file to with the goal of uncovering valuable insights, with documentation of thought.
+A python program to parse and analyse a log file with the goal of uncovering valuable insights, including documentation of thought.

 ## [Thought DOCS](./thoughts/THOUGHTS.md)